 Swollen lymph nodes are part of the body’s natural defense mechanism against infection or invasion by abnormal cells, such as cancers.

-Therefore, treatment is not directed at the swollen lymph nodes as such, but at the underlying cause of the enlargement.
+Therefore, treatment is not directed at the swollen lymph nodes but the underlying cause of the enlargement.

-Often no treatment is necessary, with a healthy immune system invading organisms are destroyed and the lymph nodes will regain their normal size.
+Often no treatment is necessary; with a healthy immune system invading organisms are destroyed, and the lymph nodes will regain their average size.

 Additional investigation, including tissue diagnosis, is required when any of the following are present:

 - Persistently swollen lymph glands.